DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 We are able to specify the slug of the video we want on the `video-id` attribute.

-Again, since this is an extended component, we need to bring in the AMP JavaScript for it.
+Again, because this is an extended component, we need to bring in the AMP JavaScript for it.
 Let's load that in the `head`.

 ```html
 ...